TWIN CITIES RAIL TRAIL:

 The Twin Cities Rail Trail follows the old rail bed of the former Fitchburg & Worcester Railroad which began service in 1850, starting in Fitchburg and running through Leominster and Sterling to connect the two cities to the Worcester & Nashua Railroad and points beyond.
 After many consolidations and bankruptcies in the railroad industry, the corridor came under the control of CSX Corp.
 The trail travels from Leominster North, to Fitchburg.
 In Leominster you can also access the Monoosnoc Brook Walk to the South.
 For more information visit; TWIN CITIES RAIL TRAIL .

-Note; From Summer Street, you can also check out the Monoosnoc Brook Walk.
-Travel South, on-road, down Summer St to Water St and head right, on-road.
-The old Leominster Train Depot is on your right and the old rail bed is on your left.
-Continue to Mechanic St, and cross the street into a parking lot.
-About halfway through the lot you'll pick up Monoosnoc Brook Walk, on your left, where the Monoosnoc Brook appears after 0.3 miles.
-Follow the gravel path along the West Side of the brook, where a paving stone path travels South, alongside Monoosnoc Brook.
+Here you'll pick up the Monoosnoc Brook Walk, along the West Side of the brook, where a paving stone path travels South, alongside Monoosnoc Brook.
 Informational signs along the route.
 Emerge at Central St under a blue gateway sign.
-Crosswalk over Central St, where a stone-dust path continues South, alongside the West Side of the brook.
-Cross a pedestrian bridge and continue South along the East Side of the brook.
-Trail ends at Adams St after 0.5 miles.
+Crosswalk over Central St, where a stone-dust path continues South, along the West Side of the brook.
+Cross a pedestrian bridge and continue South, along the East Side of the brook.
+Trail ends at Adams St after 0.2 miles.

 If you are heading back towards Leominster, just follow Railroad St South, back to 4th St (residential).